FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 3. Click **Add** to save the configuration.
 4. Select the appropriate **QoS** (Quality of Service) level based on your needs.
 5. Enter the Topic for the MQTT message, such as `plant2/Area4/Cell2/DeviceA/temperature`.
-This naming convention organizes data by plant, area, cell, and device, making it easier to manage, filter, and scale your system.
-It also simplifies data segmentation and provides straightforward access when monitoring specific devices or cells.
+This naming convention organizes data by plant, area, cell, and Device, following the ISA-95 equipment hierarchy.
+It is widely used across industries because it makes managing, filtering, and scaling your system easier.
+Additionally, this approach simplifies data segmentation and provides straightforward access when other parts of the IoT ecosystem need it.

 ![Image showing the MQTT Out node configuration ](./images/mqtt-client-config-temperature.png){data-zoomable}
 _Image showing the MQTT Out node configuration_